How to successfully potty train your toddler in three days. A step-by-step guide included, and tips and tricks that are guaranteed to work!

 Give your toddler a Smartie or a sticker for their colouring book every time that they use the potty.

-I recommend putting Pull ups on during nap-time and nighttime, but if you really want to rid costly diapers, you can buy extra thick, padded underwear.
+I recommend putting pull on training diapers on during nap-time and nighttime, but if you really want to rid costly diapers, you can buy extra thick, padded underwear.
 We would switch between the two quite often to see what my daughter preferred or was most comfortable with.

 Repeat all the steps as day one.
 This time around, your toddler will have gotten the gist of things.
 Just remember that accidents are normal and will make them feel uncomfortable.